-Camel Spiders and Whip Scorpions - Strange Arachnids
+Camel Spiders, Whip Scorpions, and Vinegaroons: Strange Arachnids

 Unusual and Interesting Invertebrates

-Camel spiders and whip scorpions are arachnids - invertebrates that have two body parts, eight legs and simple eyes.
-Spiders, scorpions, tarantulas, harvestmen, ticks and mites are also arachnids.
+Camel spiders and whip scorpions are arachnids—invertebrates that have two body parts, eight legs, and simple eyes.
+Spiders, scorpions, tarantulas, harvestmen, ticks, and mites are also arachnids.
 Despite their names, a camel spider isn't a spider and a whip scorpion isn't a scorpion.
-Both animals are unusual creatures that are fascinating to observe.
+Both animals are unusual creatures that are very interesting to observe.

 The Camel Spider or Solifuge